dreamportdev/Osdev-Notes/C_Language_Info.md

 ## Use of `volatile`
 *__Note from the author of this section__: volatile is always a hot topic from c/c++ developers.
 The first page of any search involving it will usually have at least a few results like 'use of volatile considered harmful' thoroughly complaining about its existence.
-The next page is usually filled with an equal number of results of blog posts by people complaining about the previous people's complaing, and so on.
+The next page is usually filled with an equal number of results of blog posts by people complaining about the previous people's complaining, and so on.
 I'm not interested in that, and instead will explain how I've found it a useful tool.*

 ### The Why